JodyMurray/PetFriends/README.md

 ### **Typography**

-All fonts are from the Google Fonts library.The following fonts were chosen for the page:
+All fonts are from the Google Fonts library.
+The following fonts were chosen for the page:
 - 'Hanken Grotesk', sans-serif for the headers in the SignInUpForms.
 - 'Raleway', sans-serif for the rest of the font on the page.